-Another extraordinarily generous legacy from Les Scott, for many years a server at St Paul’s, has since wonderfully enabled us to complete all the planned elements of Phase 1 of the Building for Life project at St Paul’s.
+Another extraordinarily generous legacy from Les Scott, for many years a server at St Paul’s, wonderfully enabled us to complete all the planned elements of Phase 1 of the Building for Life project at St Paul’s in 2020.

 However, our work in the parish is ongoing, and it will only continue to grow and flourish with the benefit of further gifts.
 Please be inspired and encouraged by Ken, Freda and Les’s example and consider whether you might be willing to make provision for our church beyond your lifetime.
 We will ensure that anything you give will make a positive contribution to meeting the needs of this community and to God’s future work in this place.

 Making a will could be much more than just a sound financial move.
 It shows respect for your family and dependents and can also demonstrate that you care enough about the good news of Christ to make gifts to your church and to other charities close to your heart.